lfulmer35/C-Projects/README.md

-C# Projects
+C# Projects - Fibonacci

-Learning C#

-Just playing around
+Very simple project which generates a Fib sequence based on user input.